irwansarwaji/Refkoffer/README.md

 # Fasten-Your-Seatbelt-5
-School project for team 5 at the university of applied sciences in Amsterdam
+School project of team 5 at the university of applied sciences in Amsterdam